JeffreyBull76/CI_project5/README.md

 # **ROADMAP**

+- **MORE IMAGES ON PRODUCTS**: Currently only one image exists, this could be changed so each product in the product detail view had a carousel of multiple images.
+This would likely be added in next development cycle.

-- **CONTACT FORM EXPANSION**: For now, this remains a proof of concept for what could become an internal messaging system for admins to answer customer inquiries.
+- **CONTACT FORM EXPANSION / INTERNAL MESSAGING SYSTEM**: For now, this remains a proof of concept for what could become an internal messaging system for admins to answer customer inquiries.
 In theory, it could be expanded to allow the adding of different types of contact (such as business-to-business, complaints, etc.).
 Whether this proves a worthwhile use of development time would need to be judged after a test deploy and extensive user feedback.
 As detailed in various sections above, this could be integrated across many different features to allow users and admins to communicate more easily within the app.

-- **DYNAMIC BACK BUTTONS**: This feature aims to enhance the navigation experience by implementing dynamic back buttons that adapt to the user's browsing history.
-It would allow users to conveniently navigate back to the previous page they visited, improving overall usability.
+- **DYNAMIC BACK BUTTONS**: In testing I did have a version (see depreciated code) of dynamic back buttons implemented.
+As discussed above that was sub optimal and removed for the MVP.
+Using either a stored session variable or use of template logic similar to how the checkout bag quick view recognises the page you are on, back buttons which direct to different pages based on where you had come from could be implemented.
+  * The former would be preferable but would require cookies and other solutions beyond the scope of this MVP

-- **WISHLIST SYSTEM**: The wishlist system will enable users to save their favorite products for future reference or potential purchase.
+- **WISHLIST SYSTEM**: The wishlist system would enable users to save their favorite products for future reference or potential purchase.
 Users will be able to add items to their wishlist, view and manage the wishlist, and receive notifications for changes in availability or discounts on wishlisted items.

 - **SALE / OFFERS SYSTEM**: This feature aims to implement a sale/offers system to provide special discounts and promotions to users.
 It will enable the display of discounted prices, limited-time offers, promotional codes, or bundle deals, enhancing the user's shopping experience and encouraging increased sales.
+In pracice admins could set a special offer template and then apply its logic to products dynamically.
+I feel this would be desirable but also beyond the scope of this project currently.
+  * Users are not required to sign up but in a live version incentives such as this discount system could be offered to encourage sign ups.

 - **DELETE CONFIRMATION SYSTEM**: Working from feedback from the current MVP, a delete confirmation pop-up may be added to enhance user experience and prevent accidental deletion of important data.
 This system will prompt users to confirm their action before permanently deleting any content.
-I left this out for now as I felt implementing it then removing represented bad coding practice.
+I left this out for now as I felt implementing then removing it, represented bad coding practice.
 Rather it was better to ommit now and add later if required in a live version.

 - **EXPANDED TAG LIST AND INTEGRATION**: This feature involves expanding the existing tag list and integrating it more comprehensively throughout the application.
 It will enhance product categorization, filtering, and search functionality, making it easier for users to find specific products based on their interests or preferences.

-- **MORE IMAGES ON PRODUCTS**: This feature aims to enhance product representation by allowing the addition of multiple images per product.
-It will provide users with a more comprehensive visual understanding of the products, potentially increasing engagement and conversion rates.
+This feels unwarranted for this particular site, as the product list would never be overly long.
+But it could be implemented further down the line.

 <br />